meloodev/Tattoo/README.md

+# Online Store Test Project

-    Initially, the project required creating at least ten components from ClickUp, which I completed successfully.
-Later, I assembled a test project — an online store with fully functional product cards.
-I applied modern React features such as useState for state management and React.memo for performance optimization and caching.
-For form handling and validation, I used react-hook-form in combination with zod schemas to ensure robust multi-level input validation.
-The project is still under development and can be further expanded with additional features in the future.
+This project is a test online store built with React.
+Initially, the project required creating at least ten components from ClickUp, which were completed successfully.
+Later, the components were repurposed into this online store project, with fully functional product cards and dynamic features.

-The repository name remained tattoo because the components were originally built for that project, and later I decided to repurpose them for the online store.
-The application includes the following core components and features:
+## Technologies & Tools
+- **React** (`useState`, `React.memo`) for state management and performance optimization
+- **React Hook Form + Zod** for form handling and multi-level input validation
+- **React Router** for navigation and passing data between components

+## Components & Features
-Cart – allows adding and removing products, updating individual product quantities (1–100), calculating total product counts, and computing the total price.
+- **Cart** – Add/remove products, update quantities (1–100), calculate total count and price
-ProductCard – displays individual products with basic information and allows navigation to the detailed product page.
+- **ProductCard** – Displays individual products with basic information and navigation to the detailed page
-ProductPage – provides detailed information about a selected product and allows adding it to the cart directly.
+- **ProductPage** – Shows detailed product info and allows adding to cart
-RegistrationForm – includes multiple input fields with validation, ensuring correct user data before submission.
+- **RegistrationForm** – Multi-field validation for user registration
-LoginForm – handles user authentication with validation for email, password, and other necessary fields.
+- **LoginForm** – User authentication with email and password validation
-PageNotFound – a 404 page displayed when the user navigates to an invalid route.
+- **PageNotFound** – 404 page for invalid routes
-LoadMoreButton – enables lazy-loading of product cards to avoid rendering all items at once, improving performance.
+- **LoadMoreButton** – Lazy-loads product cards for better performance
-SearchComponent – allows users to search for specific products within the catalog.
+- **SearchComponent** – Search for specific products within the catalog
-CustomFilter – lets users filter products based on categories, price ranges, or other attributes.
+- **CustomFilter** – Filter products by categories, price range, and other attributes
-Spinner – a loading indicator that appears during asynchronous actions and disappears after 200ms to provide smooth UX feedback.
+- **Spinner** – Loading indicator that disappears after 200ms
-MessageBox – displays hints, tips, or notifications to guide users through interactions.
+- **MessageBox** – Displays hints, tips, or notifications for user interactions

-Additional features include the use of React Router for passing data between components and enabling navigation across pages.
-All major functionalities are modularized into components to maintain a clean and scalable code structure.
+## Project Status

-Overall, the project demonstrates a solid understanding of React fundamentals, component-based architecture, form validation, routing, state management, and performance optimization.
-All core requirements, including the creation of at least ten functional components, have been successfully fulfilled.
+The project is still under development and can be expanded with additional features in the future.
+All core requirements, including at least ten functional components, have been successfully fulfilled.

+## Notes
+The repository name remained `tattoo` because the components were originally built for that project, before being repurposed for this online store.